mbdavid/LiteDB/README.md

 ## Dependency

-LiteDB has no external dependency, but use [fastBinaryJson](http://fastbinaryjson.codeplex.com/) as BSON serializer from/to .NET objects.
-All source are included inside LiteDB source.
+LiteDB has no external dependency - all source are included in LiteDB project.